Environmental Biology Option - B.S.

 Millersville University Center for Environmental Sciences

-Our environmental biology students benefit greatly from a campus with rich resources and expertise in a wide range of environmental subspecialities.
+Our environmental biology students benefit greatly from a campus with rich resources and expertise in a wide range of environmental subspecialties.
 Rigorous programs and outstanding faculties in meteorology, geology, chemistry, oceanography, and geography enhance the strength of our program in environmental biology.
 The Millersville University Center for Environmental Sciences (MUCES) serves as an organizational framework for all these programs and involves faculty, students and off-campus organizations in partnerships dedicated to research and education on matters relating to the understanding, management, and protection of the natural resources of the lower Susquehanna region.
 MUCES provides a forum for scientists, planners, developers, agriculturalists, educators, manufacturers, government agencies, and community leaders to foster a broad-based information exchange in support of the continuing work of environmental stewardship.
 The Center promotes research, collaborations, and novel approaches to regional environmental problems in the four major areas of air quality, land use, water resources, and biological resources.
 The MUCES also administers five interdisciplinary environmental minors in environmental science.
-More information is availavle at the CES web site
+More information is available at the CES website

 Our environmental biology graduates have careers in government and the private sector in Maine to Florida as well as Michigan, Texas, California, Washington, Hawaii, and Colorado.
 A number have obtained Ph.D.s from prestigious graduate programs in ecology such as Rutgers, Colorado State, Montana, North Carolina State, and Wake Forest University and work in academia, government, or in industry.